cassioovs/cassioovs/README.md

 E-commerce Specialist

-## My timeline with technology
+## My timeline with technology 📅

 ### 2015

-I started my career with hardware and software serving friends and family while studying programming languages, networking, and overclocking.
+I started my career with hardware working in a garage of a rented house, fixing computers and notebooks while studying programming languages, networks and overclocking.

 ### 2020 - 2023